dragonfly-science/post-receive-poster/README.md

 Installation
 ------------
 Start with ./setup.sh.
-You'll need virtualenv installed (apt-get install python-virtualenv for debian-based distros).
+You'll need virtualenv and the dev package for python installed (apt-get install python-virtualenv python-dev for debian-based distros).
 This creates a virtualenv in this directory.

 Then, symlink your post-receive hook to uri-hook.
 NOT uri-hook.py.